mohan-246/snake_ai/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to [Your Name] for the inspiration and guidance.

 Happy coding and gaming!

 ---